mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

     return jsonify(errors=form.errors), 400
 ```

-We do some explicit mapping for data that we can derive on the server (the browser, the IP Address) and then we construct our `VisitForm`.
+We have removed the ability for users to manually add visits from our website via a form (and so we have also removed the second route on `add_visit`).
+We now do explicit mapping for data that we can derive on the server (the browser, the IP Address) and then we construct our `VisitForm` passing in those mapped values directly.
+The IP address we pull from `access_route` in case we are behind a proxy since then `remote_addr` will contain the IP address of the last proxy, which is not what we want at all.
 We disable CSRF protection because we actually *want* users to be able to make requests to this endpoint from elsewhere.
 Finally, we know what site this request is for because of the `<int:site_id>` parameter that we have set to the URL.

 This is not a perfect implementation of this idea.
 We do not have any way of verifying that the request is a licit request from our tracking beacons.
 Someone could modify the JavaScript code or submit modified requests from another server entirely and we would happily save it.
 This is simple and it easy to implement.
 But you probably should not use this code in a production environment.

-`get_geodata(ip_address)` calls a script that queries `http://freegeoip.net/` this is so we can get a rough idea of where the requests are coming from:
+`get_geodata(ip_address)` queries `http://freegeoip.net/` so we can get a rough idea of where the requests are coming from:

 ```python
 from json import loads